On May 25, 2016, he asked me to marry him. Then, he died before our wedding day.

 The best way I can honor Mike is to life a big, beautiful life.
 So, that is what I plan to do.

-Five years ago, on May 25th, 2016, on a balcony in Mexico, Mike asked me to marry him.
+Over five years ago, on a balcony in Mexico, Mike asked me to marry him.
 He picked me to be his wife.
 And, I accepted.
 Then, Mike died before we said our wedding vows.
 But, in heart, we were married.
-Mike did in fact spend the rest of his life with me.
-And, I have some comfort in this.
+And, Mike did in fact spend the rest of his life with me.

 Written: MAY 28, 2018